sanctumos/broca/broca2/docs/plugin_development.md

 - Plugins are managed by the `PluginManager` (`runtime/core/plugin.py`).
 - Plugins are loaded, started, and stopped independently.
 - Each plugin must implement a standardized interface.
+- **Plugins can access agent-specific configuration** through the plugin manager.

 ---